entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is -.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  41. Paired pits on the internal side of the nuchal plate separated by a median septum that is continuous with the median posterior process: absent (0); present (1).
 > Carr and Hlavin (2010), Character 97; Rücklin *et al*.
 (2015), Character 97; Zhu Y *et al*.
 (2016), Character 97; Jobbins *et al*.
 (2022, 2024), Character 97; Xue *et al*. (submitted), Character 41.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  42. Presence of a supraorbital vault intimately associated with the lateral consolidated arch: absent (0); present (1).
 > Carr and Hlavin (1991); Carr (2010), Character 98; Rücklin *et al*.
 (2015), Character 98; Zhu Y *et al*.
 (2016), Character 98; Jobbins *et al*.
 (2022, 2024), Character 98; Xue *et al*. (submitted), Character 42.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  43. Development of the crista supraethmoidalis at the visceral surface of the skull roof: underdevelped, absent, or present but not convergent in the midline (0); developed, horizontally across the visceral surface of the skull roof (1).
 > Zhu Y *et al*.
 (2016), Character 99; Xue *et al*. (submitted), Character 43.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  44. Rostral and pineal plates fused into one plate: absent (0); present (1).
 > Zhu Y *et al*.
 (2016), Character 100; Dupret *et al*.
 (2009), Character 8; Dupret *et al*.
 (2017), Character 8; Xue *et al*. (submitted), Character 44.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  45. Shape of the pineal plate on the external surface of the skull roof: short and broad (0); long and narrow (1).
 > Zhu Y *et al*.
 (2016), Character 101; Xue *et al*. (submitted), Character 45.